|Oakland CA Temple|

 How to order garments

 To order garments, go to your local distribution center, which is usually next to the nearest temple.
 If there isn't one close by, then you can order garments online at store.lds.org.
-You will need to verify your Church membership by typing in your name, birth date, confirmation date, and membership record number.
-You can get this information from your ward or branch clerk.
+You will need to sign in to or create an account with lds.org.

 Garment types and sizes